pooja-bhavani/CKA/kubernetes-challenge/Day1/Readme.md

 ## Tip
 > The goal of this challenge is not just to learn — it’s to build your visibility and consistency online.
-> Each post you write helps recruiters, mentors, and peers recognize your growth in AWS.
+> Each post you write helps recruiters, mentors, and peers recognize your growth as DevOps Engineer.

 Happy Learning
 *TrainWithShubham*